alzee/ns.do/README.md

 # ns.do

-Transient Second-level domain.
+A Transient Subdomain.
 Short is good.